AntoineD/docstring-inheritance/README.md

 ## Sections order

-The sections of an inherited docstring are sorted according to order defined in [NumPy docstring format specification](https://numpydoc.readthedocs.io/en/latest/format.html):
+The sections of an inherited docstring are sorted according to order defined in the [NumPy docstring format specification](https://numpydoc.readthedocs.io/en/latest/format.html):
 - `Summary`
 - `Extended summary`